 So many people think that spraying a pan with a non-stick spray is an adequate substitution for greasing and flouring a pan.
 It is not.
-A well-greased, floured and lined pan will allow any baked good to pop right out without sticking.
-Non-sticks are fine for cooking meats, but for baking, you really want to do it the old fashioned way.
+A well-greased, floured, and the lined pan will allow any baked good to pop right out without sticking.
+Non-sticks are fine for cooking meats, but for baking, you really want to do it the old-fashioned way.

 We used to use wax paper for lining back in the day, but in the last few years, parchment paper has been recommended and used as parchment paper will not burn, so it really is a better choice!